 I am a Lecturer in Sociology and Politics at the School of Politics and International Relations Queen Mary, University of London.
-I am also a Leverhulme Trust Early Career Fellow.
-I am also a researcher at the Centre on Migration, Policy and Society at the University of Oxford and the UK Coordinator of the European Commission’s European Website on Integration.
+I am also a Leverhulme Trust Early Career Fellow (2018 – 2021).
 Since completing an MPhil and DPhil at the University of Oxford, I was a visiting fellow at the Max Planck Institute for Ethnicity and Diversity.
 I have also held visiting fellowships at University of California, Berkeley; York University, Toronto and the Urban Institute, University of Sheffield.

 My research agenda focuses on the rising role of cities in the global governance of migration.
 Specifically, I am exploring how migration is creating new urban dynamics requiring new methodologies and theoretical approaches to re-think the contemporary city.
 Presently, these challenges appear to be led by developers, political elites incentivized for short-term thinking, corporate visionaries and accidents in the ‘old globalism’, and a retreat into critique and conservation of political programs of 20th century.
 To counter these approaches my research agenda touches on several key themes:

 - Rethinking and reintroduction of the concept of ‘progress’ into urban politics;